lightningdevkit/lightningdevkit.org/docs/key_management.md

 # Key Management

-LDK provides a simple interface that takes a 32-byte seed for use as a BIP 32 extended key and derives keys from that.
-Check out the [Rust docs](https://docs.rs/lightning/*/lightning/chain/keysinterface/struct.KeysManager.html)
+LDK provides a simple default `KeysManager` implementation that takes a 32-byte seed for use as a BIP 32 extended key and derives keys from that.
+Check out the [Rust docs](https://docs.rs/lightning/*/lightning/chain/keysinterface/struct.KeysManager.html).

-LDK Private Key Information is primarily provided through the `chain::keysinterface::KeysInterface` trait.
-It includes a few basic methods to get public and private key information, as well as a method to get an instance of a second trait which provides per-channel information - `chain::keysinterface::ChannelKeys`.

-While a custom `KeysInterface` implementation allows simple flexibility to control derivation of private keys, `ChannelKeys` focuses on signing lightning transactions and is primarily useful if you want to store private key material on a separate device which enforces lightning protocol details.

-A simple implementation of `KeysInterface` is provided in the form of `chain::keysinterface::KeysManager`, see its documentation for more details on its key derivation.
-It uses `chain::keysinterface::InMemoryChannelKeys` for channel signing, which is likely an appropriate signer for custom `KeysInterface` implementations as well.
+However, LDK also allows to customize the way key material and entropy are sourced through custom implementations of the `NodeSigner`, `SignerProvider`, and `EntropySource` traits located in `chain::keysinterface`.
+These traits include basic methods to provide public and private key material, as well as pseudorandom numbers.

-A `KeysManager` can be constructed simply with only a 32-byte seed and some integers which ensure uniqueness across restarts (defined as `starting_time_secs` and `starting_time_nanos`).
+A `KeysManager` can be constructed simply with only a 32-byte seed and some random integers which ensure uniqueness across restarts (defined as `starting_time_secs` and `starting_time_nanos`):

 <CodeSwitcher :languages="{rust:'Rust', java:'Java', kotlin:'Kotlin'}">
   <template v-slot:rust>